calculix/ccx2paraview/README.md

 Running this software from source is not recommended, because sources are under development and may contain bugs.
 So, first, [download released binaries](https://github.com/calculix/ccx2paraview/releases), unpack them and allow to be executed (give permissions).

-Run the software with command:
+Run the binary with command:

     in Linux:       ./ccx2paraview yourjobname.frd vtu
                     ./ccx2paraview yourjobname.frd vtk